 In May 2014, an earthquake damaged Wat Rong Khun, and Chalermchai intended to close the complex to prevent visitors from injury.
 However, an engineering team declared the buildings still structurally sound, so he decided to restore them to their former glory.

-Aside from its aesthetic grandeur, the White Temple carries deep spiritual significance for Buddhists and spiritual seekers.
-The temple’s architecture is inspired by Buddhist philosophies, with symbolic references to Heaven, Hell, and the path to enlightenment.
+Beyond its visual splendor, the White Temple holds profound spiritual importance for Buddhists and those on a spiritual quest.
+Its architectural design is deeply influenced by Buddhist philosophies, incorporating symbolic elements that represent Heaven, Hell, and the journey towards enlightenment.

 Flanking the lake stand two imposing Kinnaree, the Buddhist mythological creatures appearing half-human and half-bird.